 John F. Steiner, MD, MPH

 John F. Steiner, MD, MPH, is a Senior Investigator at the Institute for Health Research.
 His research focuses on increasing access to care, health equity, social determinants of health, treatment and visit adherence, and prevention and treatment of hypertension and diabetes.

 Dr. Steiner received his medical training at the University of Pennsylvania and completed a residency in Internal Medicine at the University of Colorado, Denver.
 He later earned his Master of Public Health degree at the University of Washington.
 Dr. Steiner has over 30 years of research experience, with his early work focused on developing and testing measures of medication adherence and using those measures in studies of the prevention and treatment of hypertension and diabetes.
 Another central focus of Dr. Steiner's research has been on improving access and quality of care for minority, vulnerable, and under-served populations.
-He is currently engaged in the creation of a learning network, the Social Needs Network for Evaluation and Translation (SONNET) to promote rigorous evaluation of Kaiser Permanente programs that address social, economic, and behavioral needs among members.
+He is currently leading the development of a learning network, the Social Needs Network for Evaluation and Translation (SONNET) to promote rigorous evaluation of Kaiser Permanente programs that address social, economic, and behavioral needs among members.

-Dr. Steiner is a tenured Professor of General Internal Medicine at the University of Colorado School of Medicine and a member of the American College of Physicians and the Society for General Internal Medicine.
+Dr. Steiner is a Professor of General Internal Medicine at the University of Colorado School of Medicine and a member of the American College of Physicians and the Society for General Internal Medicine.